-Deutsche Telekom makes its 'best and final offer' for MetroPCS [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Deutsche Telekom makes its 'best and final offer' for MetroPCS [UPDATED]Alex Wagner - Editorial Director of News and Content

 Just as was rumored earlier today, Deutsche Telekom has announced that it has improved its bid for MetroPCS.
 The new offer reduces the amount of the loan that it would be owed by $3.8 billion, leaving it at a total of $11.2 billion, and also includes a lower interest rate on the debt.
 Additionally, Deutsche Telekom's new bid extends the lockup period in which DT would be prohibited from publicly shares in the combined T-Mobile-MetroPCS entity to 18 months.
 Other terms of the deal are staying the same, meaning that MetroPCS will receive $1.5 billion in cash and a 26 percent stake in the combined T-Metro.
 Deutsche Telekom says that its latest bid for MetroPCS is its "best and final offer."

 The proposed merger between T-Mobile and MetroPCS was first announced back in October 2012, and since then, the deal has cleared every regulatory hurdle that's stood in its path.
 Now the completion of the transaction is dependent on a MetroPCS shareholder vote, which is scheduled to take place on Friday, April 12.
 Both MetroPCS and T-Mobile/Deutsche Telekom have said that they're confident that the merger will go through, but several major entities have come out in opposition of the deal, including MetroPCS's largest shareholder.